EPUB FixerKDP upload error scanner

 The EPUB is readable but has a package wrapper mistake.

-Mimetype, container.xml, OPF rootfile, and simple ZIP ordering issues can be checked and sometimes repaired.
+Mimetype, container.xml, OPF rootfile, ZIP ordering, and identical duplicate entries can be checked and sometimes repaired.

 Manual fit